 Other people, she acknowledged, aren’t ready to listen.

 “(They) either just walk away or they just kind of nod and say thank you,” she said.
 They aren’t “outwardly rude.”

 Allécia also reported positive interaction, on the whole.

 I asked her what she would say to critics who might say, “It’s not your country.
 You don’t have the right to protest in someone else’s country.”
-(I was recalling a very bullyish internet discussion from years earlier.)
+(I was recalling a specific internet discussion when I asked that.)